2. Support, funding and training

 As well as grants and loans successful applicants are given a free programme of business support to help prepare their application before presenting it to an assessment panel.
 Further support is available whether the application is successful or not.

-The fund is an innovative partnership between Get Oldham Working, Oldham Enterprise Trust, The Business Growth Hub, People Plus, Start-up Loan Scheme, Business Finance Solutions and Oldham Council.
+The fund is an innovative partnership between Get Oldham Working, Oldham Enterprise Trust, The Business Growth Hub, People Plus, Start-up Loan Scheme, GC Business Finance and Oldham Council.

 Find out more about the fund and whether you and your business could be eligible: